MDecker-MobileComputing/Maven_SpringBoot_LinkShortener/README.md

 <br>

-For a similar application with Nodejs (but still Microservices and Kafka) can be found [here](https://github.com/MDecker-MobileComputing/Nodejs_Express_LinkShortenerMitKafka).
+A similar application with Nodejs (but still Microservices and Kafka) can be found [here](https://github.com/MDecker-MobileComputing/Nodejs_Express_LinkShortenerMitKafka).

 <br>